 Where do women typically fit into superhero movies?
 Well, every hero needs his damsel in distress.
 If they aren’t on screen to play the role of the victim, almost every superhero movie’s female character (and yes, that’s generally singular) exists as a one-dimensional love interest.

 I won’t make the mistake of arguing that Warner Bros’ upcoming “Wonder Woman” film is the first female superhero movie ever made, but it certainly is one of few.
-On top of that, the female superhero films in existence have done terribly with critics.
+On top of that, the female superhero films in existence have been panned by critics.
 Critical Hit’s Noelle Adams writes that the “low number [of female superhero films] is problematic, but not as problematic as the fact that between them these movies have racked up 18 Golden Raspberry (aka Razzie) Award nominations – and six wins.”

-While “Guardians Vol. 2” isn’t specifically about women, it contains several strong female characters – four, exactly – who merit appreciation and discussion.
+While “Guardians Vol. 2” isn’t specifically about women, it contains several fascinating female characters who merit appreciation and discussion.
 Gamora, Nebula, Ayesha, and Mantis are proof that a movie doesn’t have to be about women to have sophisticated female characters.

 ***Spoilers for “Guardians of the Galaxy Vol. 2” below***